'Deep fire' slowing rescue effort at collapsed Florida condo

 “This is a wakeup call for folks on the beach.
 Investigate and repair.
 This should be done every five years,” Schlesinger added.
 “The scary portion is the other buildings.
 You think this is unique?
 No.”

-Abi Aghayere, a Drexel University engineering researcher, said the extent of the damage shown in the engineering report was notable.
-In addition to possible problems under the pool, he said several areas above the entrance drive showing signs of deterioration were worrisome and should have been repaired immediately because access issues prevented a closer inspection.

-“Were the supporting members deteriorated to the extent that a critical structural element or their connections failed leading to progressive collapse?” he wrote in an email to the AP after reviewing the report.
-“Were there other areas in the structure that were badly deteriorated and unnoticed?”

-On Saturday, a crane could be seen removing pieces of rubble from a more than 30-foot pile of debris at the collapse site.
-Scores of rescuers used big machines, small buckets, drones, microphones and their own hands to pick through the mountain of debris that had been the 12-story Champlain Towers South.
+A crane could be seen removing pieces of rubble from a more than 30-foot pile of debris at the collapse site.
+Scores of rescuers used big machines, small buckets, drones, microphones and their own hands to pick through the rubble.

-Levine Cava told WPLG there was no change in the number of people still unaccounted for: “We are at status quo,” she said.
-“I’m hopeful this will be a day that we have will have a breakthrough.”

 Rachel Spiegel was anxious for any update on her missing mother, 66-year-old Judy Spiegel, who lived on the sixth floor.